 Most reservoir simulators are proprietary systems.
 This has hindered swift development of HPC techniques.
 The OPM initiative (https://opm-project.org), however, represents a new community effort to promote openness in reservoir simulation research.
 OPM makes a number of real-world data sets openly available and coordinates collaborative development of open-source software for simulating porous media processes, like reservoirs.
 An extensive software framework has already been developed in OPM.

 However, the current OPM reservoir simulator is not yet capable of achieving the full potential of modern parallel computing platforms.
 This is due to both imperfect components in the numerical scheme and mismatches between parts of the implementation and modern hardware architectures.
-A SIRIUS PhD project (Andreas Thune, supervised by Xing Cai (Simula), Alf Birger Rustad (Equinor) and Tor Skeie (Simula)) aims to enhance the HPC capability of OPM’s reservoir simulator.
+Two SIRIUS PhD projects (Andreas Thune & Erik Sæternes, supervised by Xing Cai (Simula), Alf Birger Rustad (Equinor) and Tor Skeie (Simula)) aims to enhance the HPC capability of OPM’s reservoir simulator.
 In 2018, Andeas rigorously tested and profiled the current reservoir simulator in the Open Porous Media (OPM) framework using an open data set.
 The numerical and parallel performance of the simulator, as well as the underlying code details were carefully studied.
 One essential numerical component in the numerical strategy was improved, leading to a considerable speedup of the workflow of Equinor’s reservoir engineers.
 The result is a substantial improvement in numerical behaviour and thus a considerable reduction in the computing time.
-These results were presented at the OPM annual meeting.
-This progress opens possibilities for Andreas’ ongoing research work, which will very likely lead to his first journal submission in the start of 2019.
+Click here to read more about this project.

 As part of the Scalable Computing research program, this project provides important experience on programming and utilizing various modern platforms of parallel computing, including systems delivered by the HPC industrial partners of SIRIUS.
 Such experience is valuable for many of the other activities in SIRIUS.
 Moreover, the improved HPC capability of reservoir simulation will speed up the turn-around time and improve uncertainty quantification associated with the workflows of planning and operations in the oil & gas industry.